mrstepanovic/neuro-graph/README.md

 # About
 Graph theory provides a useful way to measure and describe functional network structure in the brain ([Gits, 2016][1]).
 Unfortunately, a high barrier to entry has hindered its utilization in cognitive neuroscience.
-Graph Knot offers a streamlined process for analyzing functional networks with graph theory, and in future versions aims to improve upon existing visualization methods for functional networks.
+Neuro Graph offers a streamlined process for analyzing functional networks with graph theory, and in future versions aims to improve upon existing visualization methods for functional networks.